SeLite/SeLite.github.io/TestMethodsTheory.md

 This explains [Overview](./) > [Advantages of test data separation](./#advantages-of-test-data-separation).
 It's like #2, but the test

   * has its own DB
-    * which is initially a copy of the app DB, with
+    * which is initially a copy of [app DB], with
       * schema
-        * either exactly same as in the test DB, or
+        * either exactly same as in [script DB], or
-        * modified but logically equivalent to that of test DB, or
+        * modified but logically equivalent to that of [script DB], or
-        * simplified or a subset of test DB schema - as relevant to testing
+        * subset of [script DB] schema or its simplified version (as relevant to testing)
       * data
-        * containing all data from the app DB, or
+        * containing all data from app DB, or
-        * being a narrowed subset of the app DB data
+        * being a narrowed subset of app DB data
-          * then the test needs to be aware that the app may show more entries than what is in the test DB, i.e. the test needs to filter/scroll/navigate across the page(s) of records shown by the app, to locate the records that it wants to test
+          * then the test needs to be aware that the app may show more entries than what is in [script DB], i.e. the test needs to filter/scroll/navigate across the page(s) of records shown by the app, to locate the records that it wants to test
         * should be approximately equal to the app data (for approximate fields see [HandlingData](HandlingData) and [TimeStamps](TimeStamps))
-  * keeps its DB in sync with app DB (or its part), updating test DB to reflect changes in app DB
+  * keeps its DB in sync with [app DB] (or its part), updating [script DB] to reflect changes in app DB
-    * but it doesn't blindly copy/replicate the changes from app DB to test DB (via a back door), since that would effectively be approach #2
+    * but it doesn't blindly copy/replicate the changes from app DB to script DB (via a back door), since that would effectively be approach #2
     * the test updates its DB on its own, but in a way that the tester believes the app updates its DB
     * ideally the test doesn't use exactly same SQL queries as the app, but ones that are logically equivalent
       * this helps to detect SQL-level logical bugs (other than syntax errors)
       * SeLite helps with this, by providing an object oriented layer (which is unlikely to be used by the web app, therefore the app uses a different method to generate SQL, so there's a higher chance to detect an error in the app)
-  * validates the data presented by the app UI against the data in the test DB, which enables the test to detect hidden/silent application errors
+  * validates the data presented by the app UI against the data in [script DB], which enables the test to detect hidden/silent application errors
     * whether during the test run when the error happens, or during a later test
-  * the test DB may get out of sync if
+  * [script DB] may get out of sync if
     * the test is incomplete/incorrect (being developed), or
     * the app and/or test dies/times out
-    * the app DB or test DB is changed in a way other than through the test (likely during development of the test or the app)
+    * [app DB] or [script DB] is changed in a way other than through the test (likely during development of the test or the app)
   * and then
-    * the test DB needs to be reloaded from new a copy of the app DB (if healthy), or
+    * [script DB] needs to be reloaded from new a copy of [app DB] (if healthy), or
-    * both test and app DBs needs to be reset
+    * both script and app DBs needs to be reset
     * potential challenge: automate this DB reload/reset

 If the same error exists in both the app and the test, then it doesn't get detected automatically.
 That may be at various levels

   * DB schema
-    * because the app and the test DB schema are same/equivalent
+    * because [app DB] and [script DB] schema are same/equivalent
     * there's no big need to detect these errors by automated testing, since the schema
       * is the cornerstone of applications/systems, so it's usually well defined, checked and tested
       * doesn't change as much as functionality, therefore there's a less chance of human error